 Or just watch the very short Su Ha Song.

-The course, which starts on Wednesday 20th September, has four core elements:
+Our next course, which starts on Wednesday 18th Sept 2024, has four core elements:

 - A series of eight weekly webinars starting at 7.30pm UK time, 11.30am US PT, 2.30pm US ET, 8.30pm Europe CET.
 For other time zones, please convert at https://dateful.com/time-zone-converter.
 Each webinar lasts 90 minutes, and is recorded, with recordings hosted on the course online resource.
 This makes it easy to catch up if you can’t make one or more of the live sessions.